thiagoalves-dev/thiagoalves.dev/content/posts/en-us/5-thoughts-on-comments-in-code.md

 ptBrSlug: '5-reflexoes-sobre-comentarios-no-codigo'
 ---

-Any programmer with some experience, especially one who has worked in a team, must have come across some comment like: " don't touch it", "this is where the magic happens" or "I don't know what this does".
-It's almost a tradition now.
+Any programmer with some experience, especially one who has been part of a team, must have come across some comment
+like: "don't touch it", "this is where the magic happens" or "I don't know what this does".
+It's kind of traditional.

-Behind this harmless and even funny practice, at first glance, a series of problems could be hiding in the code.
-In this post, I bring some reflections full of concepts and my opinion on the topic.
+Behind this harmless and even funny practice, many problems may have been hidden in the code.
+In this post, I bring some reflections full of concepts and my opinion about this topic.

 ### Code readability

-If you just wrote a code and it was so complex that you had to make comments to explain what it does, most likely the problem is that it is not readable enough.
+If you just wrote a code and it was so complex that you had to make comments to explain what it does, most likely you method is not readable enough.

+Review your code, looking for things that can be improved, specially in terms of readability.
+Bad nomenclatures, excessive logic and conditions usually make the code more difficult to be read.

-Make revisions to what you wrote, looking for areas for improvement and thinking that, some time later, someone will need to modify this logic, including yourself.
+Don't forget that someone will need to maintain this logic, including yourself.

 ### Lying comments